explorable-viz/esop2025/author-response/response.md

 ## Questions raised by Reviewer B

 - _Difficult terminology and concepts in first 2 sections._ Introducing the key ideas was a challenge, especially given the multiple dimensions of "duality" (conjugates, De Morgan duals, adjoints), and we agree that this should be improved.
 We will give an intuition and definition for the De Morgan dual, but will also try to do a better job of the transition from the "adjoint" setting ($\triangledown$ and $\blacktriangleup$) to the conjugate setting ($\triangledown$ and $\triangleup$, and explain the role of the De Morgan dual in connecting these two.

-- Are you interested in providing evidence that the right pieces of information were considered for the output, or in helping understand potentially poorly designed charts?
-Please clarify
+- _Data provenance vs. understanding poorly designed charts_.
+We clarify this in (R4) above.
-- You say dependency graph only considers data dependencies and not control dependencies -- what about branching on content of data?
+- _Data dependencies vs. control dependencies_.
+We stated this a bit misleadingly -- we do track branching on content of data, using the pattern-matching rules which identify the (partial) value that was consumed in order to select a branch. [expand[

 - Can demBy can be implemented as a (forward) breadth-first graph algorithm?
 Does presenting it in this rule-based way help in the proof of Proposition 3.18?
 The rule extends gave me a hard time, i.e., what does $H = {\alpha: Y}$ mean?
 H is "added" to a graph $G' = (V', E')$ but also to a set of vertices $X$, so it does not type-check in my mind.
 - I wish you provided concrete runs of your algorithms